recursion/jackBeNimble/README.md

   - This plugin does not require any access to api keys
   - It does not send/recieve any data outside of whats provided by your exchange to the exchanges trading site page.
   - Does not use any ads, cookies, data collection or tracking of any kind whatsoever.
-  - It does not use _any_ outside libraries.
-  - It simply provides a hotkey order entry layer to existing bitcoin exchange trading web sites.
+  - It simply provides a hotkey order entry layer to existing bitcoin exchange trading web sites, allowing you to place and cancel orders with hotkeys only.

 ----------------